-The Faculty of Science

-Science and Technology Center, Room 317
+The Faculty of Science Science and Technology Center, Room 317 570-422-3342 www.esu.edu/chem

-570-422-3342.....www.esu.edu/chem

-The Department of Chemistry is certified by the American Chemical Society.
+The Department of Chemistry is approved by the Committee on Professional Training of the American Chemical Society.

 The Chemistry Department provides high quality programs in both traditional and emerging fields of study which recognize and promote human and intellectual diversity.
 The following undergraduate academic degree programs are offered: Bachelor of Science in Chemistry; Bachelor of Arts in Chemistry; Bachelor of Science in Secondary Education/Chemistry; Bachelor of Science Biochemistry; Bachelor of Science in Chemical Biotechnology.